AlexandraMorel/BigData_TP2/README.md

 mvn eclipse:eclipse
 ```

-We change the POM.XML file to add some dependencies to HBase server and client.
+We change the POM.xml file to add some dependencies to HBase server and client.
 ```
 <dependency>
   <groupId>org.apache.hbase</groupId>